didi/gendry/README.md

 [username[:password]@][protocol[(address)]]/dbname[?param1=value1&...&paramN=valueN]
 ```

-manager is based on `go-mysql-driver/mysql`, and if you don't know some of the manager.SetXXX series functions, see it on [mysql driver's github home page](https://github.com/go-sql-driver/mysql).And for more details see [manager's doc](manager/README.md)
+Manager is based on `go-mysql-driver/mysql`.
+If you don't know some of the manager and SetXXX series functions, see it on [mysql driver's github home page](https://github.com/go-sql-driver/mysql).
+For more details see [manager's doc](manager/README.md)

 <h3 id="builder">Builder</h3>
-builder as its name says, is for building sql.
-Writing sql manually is intuitive but somewhat difficult to maintain.And for `where in`, if you have huge amount of elements in the `in` set, it's very hard to write.
+Builder as its name says is for building SQL.
+Writing SQL manually is intuitive but somewhat difficult to maintain.
+And for `where in,` if you have a huge amount of elements in the `in` set, it's very hard to write.

-builder isn't an ORM, in fact one of the most important reasons we create Gendry is we don't like ORM.
-So Gendry just provides some simple APIs to help you building sqls:
+Builder isn't an ORM.
+In fact, one of the most important reasons we create Gendry is we don't like ORM.
+So Gendry just provides some simple APIs to help you build SQLs:

 ```go
 where := map[string]interface{}{